inlets/inlets.dev/blog/_posts/2021-07-08-short-lived-clusters.md

 We looked at how the operator pattern works and encoded my operational experience of inlets into code, and also where it fell short in one or two scenarios.
 Then I showed you how to create a tunnel server manually and then deploy an inlets client using YAML.

-[Miles Kane](https://twitter.com/milsman2) uses inlets PRO to get access to his own services running on a HA K3s cluster built with Raspberry Pis.
+[Miles Kane](https://twitter.com/milsman2) uses inlets Pro to get access to his own services running on a HA K3s cluster built with Raspberry Pis.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr"><a href="https://twitter.com/alexellisuk?ref_src=twsrc%5Etfw">@alexellisuk</a> 3 nodes <a href="https://twitter.com/Raspberry_Pi?ref_src=twsrc%5Etfw">@Raspberry_Pi</a> <a href="https://twitter.com/HAProxy?ref_src=twsrc%5Etfw">@HAProxy</a> <a href="https://twitter.com/keepalived?ref_src=twsrc%5Etfw">@keepalived</a> 3 nodes <a href="https://twitter.com/kubernetesio?ref_src=twsrc%5Etfw">@kubernetesio</a> <a href="https://twitter.com/hashtag/k3sup?src=hash&amp;ref_src=twsrc%5Etfw">#k3sup</a> <a href="https://twitter.com/hashtag/master?src=hash&amp;ref_src=twsrc%5Etfw">#master</a> <a href="https://twitter.com/hashtag/embedded?src=hash&amp;ref_src=twsrc%5Etfw">#embedded</a> <a href="https://twitter.com/hashtag/etcd?src=hash&amp;ref_src=twsrc%5Etfw">#etcd</a> 3 nodes workers. <a href="https://twitter.com/nginx?ref_src=twsrc%5Etfw">@nginx</a> <a href="https://twitter.com/hashtag/Kubernetes?src=hash&amp;ref_src=twsrc%5Etfw">#Kubernetes</a> <a href="https://twitter.com/hashtag/ingress?src=hash&amp;ref_src=twsrc%5Etfw">#ingress</a> and <a href="https://twitter.com/inletsdev?ref_src=twsrc%5Etfw">@inletsdev</a> <a href="https://twitter.com/hashtag/pro?src=hash&amp;ref_src=twsrc%5Etfw">#pro</a> <a href="https://twitter.com/hashtag/operator?src=hash&amp;ref_src=twsrc%5Etfw">#operator</a> <a href="https://t.co/FNTMIDClpC">pic.twitter.com/FNTMIDClpC</a></p>&mdash; milsman2 (@milsman2) <a href="https://twitter.com/milsman2/status/1417672558183333893?ref_src=twsrc%5Etfw">July 21, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 The exit-servers can also be hosted within a public Kubernetes cluster, it might be a good option for a large team, or for part of a SaaS product that needs to expose endpoints dynamically.

-You can get a copy of inlets PRO for personal or business use [in the store](https://inlets.dev/pricing/)
+You can get a copy of inlets Pro for personal or business use [in the store](https://inlets.dev/pricing/)